drel-git/EQemu-PvP-tracker/README.md

 # EQemu PvP Tracker

 Zone-agnostic PvP tracker for EQEmu servers.

-Lua script that logs player-vs-player kills, announces kills (either zone or worldwide), keeps temporary per-event stats (kills/deaths/ratio), and exports results in **Markdown** (for Discord) and **CSV** (for spreadsheets).
+A Lua script that logs player-vs-player kills, announces kills (either zone or worldwide), keeps temporary per-event stats (kills/deaths/ratio), and exports results in **Markdown** (for Discord) and **CSV** (for spreadsheets).
 Can be used either temporarily or longterm.

 ---